exw/rosalind/README.md

 I heard about this from a guy I met on 7cupsoftea, an Indian native working for a big data analytics company using Hadoop and Spark.
 We bonded over coding, UIUC, post-rock like EITS and Porcupine Tree, and Amitabh Bachchan.

 Problems were completed in Python 2 with the help of online compiler Ideone.com.
+I may try to complete these problems again with functional solutions in Scala at a later time.
 I strayed from my preferred online IDE codepad.org, because the needed an input source and Ideone offers stdin capabilities.